-Oregon’s Sabrina Ionescu voted Pac-12 Player of the Year
+Oregon’s Sabrina Ionescu repeats as Pac-12 Player of the Year

-SAN FRANCISCO -- In a vote of the league’s 12 women’s basketball head coaches, OREGON sophomore Sabrina Ionescu was voted the Pac-12 Player of the Year, teammate Satou Sabally was named Pac-12 Freshman of the Year and UCLA’s Jordin Canada was tabbed the Pac-12 Defensive Player of the Year, the Conference office announced on Tuesday on Pac-12 Network.
-Additionally, STANFORD head coach Tara VanDerveer was voted the John R. Wooden Coach of the Year by her colleagues for the 15th time in her career while the Cardinal’s Brittany McPhee was selected the Pac-12 Scholar-Athlete of the Year.
+SAN FRANCISCO - In a vote of the league’s 12 women’s basketball head coaches, OREGON junior Sabrina Ionescu was voted the Pac-12 Player of the Year for the second-straight year.
+UTAH’s Dre’Una Edwards was named Pac-12 Freshman of the Year and CALIFORNIA senior Kristine Anigwe was tabbed the Pac-12 Defensive Player of the Year, the Conference office announced on Tuesday on Pac-12 Network.
+Additionally, OREGON STATE sophomore Aleah Goodman was selected the Pac-12 Sixth Player of the Year in the award’s inaugural year, while OREGON head coach Kelly Graves was voted the John R. Wooden Coach of the Year by his colleagues, becoming the first Duck mentor to earn the honor since 1999.

 The Conference Coach of the Year honor was renamed in honor of the late John R. Wooden, former legendary UCLA coach, during the 2010-11 campaign.